stefanha/git-publish/README.rst

 for updating the existing description and keeping a changelog of the difference between revisions.

-When preparing a single patch, git-publish creates tags without messages by default.
-It can be handy to include a tag message (or cover letter) if there is more than one patch in a series.
-By default a tag message will be prompted when there are multiple patches.
+The git-config(1) format.coverLetter value is honored.
+The default 'auto' value adds a cover letter if there is more than 1 patch.
+The cover letter can also be forced with 'true' or 'false'.

 To insist on creating a tag message::